Identifying the Desired Word Suggestion in Simultaneous Audio: Study 2

-While the results shown in these studies (particularly the latter) are promising, they are still only a simplification of a real-world text entry task.
-The studies presented here allowed participants to focus all of their attention on listening to the suggestions for the target word.
+While the results shown in our studies (particularly Study 2) are promising, they are still only a simplification of real-world text entry.
+Our studies allowed participants to focus all of their attention on listening to the suggestions for the target word.
 In a more realistic task, users attention will be split between not only the word suggestions, but also the content that they are writing and the act of performing the input itself.
 This will increase the cognitive load, and we suspect this may further decrease user performance.

-An additional limitation is that in these studies, participants were instructed to wear headphones, but we were not able to detect if participants followed this instruction.
+An additional limitation is that while we instructed participants to wear headphones, we do not know for sure if participants followed this instruction.
 Additionally, in a real-world task, wearing headphones may not always be practical, which could impair users' ability to hear separate left and right audio channels.

 Our study consisted of a single study session lasting less than an hour.
 The ability to successfully detect a target word in simultaneous TTS audio may require more time to learn.
 It would be interesting to conduct a longitudinal study to investigate how user performance changes with practice.
+We also did not specifically recruit blind or low vision participants, who likely have more experience listening to TTS audio.
+Additional follow-up work is required to determine how well these results generalize to blind and low vision users.